pholser/junit-quickcheck/README.md

     }
 ```

 A theory parameter is referred to as "_" in the constraint expression.
-Constraint expressions cannot refer to other
+Constraint expressions cannot refer to other theory parameters.
-theory parameters.

-junit-quickcheck generates values for a theory parameter with a constraint expression until `sampleSize` values pass
+junit-quickcheck generates values for a theory parameter with a
+constraint expression until `sampleSize` values pass the
-the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio`
+constraint, or until the ratio of constraint passes to constraint
-specified by `@ForAll`, if any.
-Exceeding the discard ratio raises an exception and thus fails the theory.
+failures is greater than the `discardRatio` specified by `@ForAll`,
+if any.
+Exceeding the discard ratio raises an exception and thus
+fails the theory.

 #### Sample size

-By default, 100 random values will be generated for a parameter marked `@ForAll`.
+By default, 100 random values are be generated for a parameter
+marked `@ForAll`.

-**NOTE**: Because junit-quickcheck uses the `Theories` runner, a given theory method will be executed for every
+**NOTE**: Because junit-quickcheck uses the `Theories` runner,
+a given theory method will be executed for every combination of values
-combination of values for theory parameters.
-This means that for a two-parameter theory method, where each parameter
+for theory parameters.
+This means that for a two-parameter theory
-is marked with `@ForAll`, the theory will be executed 10,000 times (100 * 100).
+method, where each parameter is marked with `@ForAll`, the theory
+class will be instantiated and the theory executed 10,000 times
+(100 * 100).

 ```java
     @RunWith(Theories.class)